alphagov/notifications-net-client/DOCUMENTATION.md

 #### Response

-If the request to the client is successful, the client returns a `Notify.Exceptions.NotifyClientException`.
+If the request to the client is successful, the client returns a `NotificationList`.

 ```csharp
 public List<Notification> notifications;